winstxnhdw/AutoCarROS2/README.md

 $ cd src
 ```

-Clone repository
+Clone the repository.

 ```bash
 $ git clone https://github.com/winstxnhdw/AutoCarROS2.git
 $ cd PATH/TO/WORKSPACE/src/AutoCarROS2
 ```

-Install ROS 2  and the required dependencies
+Install ROS 2 **and** the required dependencies.

 ```bash
 sh ros-foxy-desktop-full-install.sh
 ```

 If you only need to install the required dependencies, run the following.
+Otherwise, skip this step.

 ```bash
 sh requirements.sh
 ```

-Build the packages
+Build the packages.

 ```bash
 $ cd PATH/TO/WORKSPACE/
 $ colcon build
 ```

-Append the workspace to .bashrc
+Append the workspace to .bashrc.

 ```bash
 $ echo "source PATH/TO/WORKSPACE/install/setup.bash" >> ~/.bashrc